The averaging period used for the following assessment was 1981-2010.

 After a cold, fine start, for most of the month there was a westerly component to the airstreams over Northern Ireland.
 These brought generally mild weather, especially in the last 10 days, with plenty of cloud but relatively little rain.

-The mean temperature was 2.0 °C above the 1971-2000 average, making it provisionally the mildest February since 1998 and the fourth mildest on record.
-It was drier than average across western areas, with only around half the normal amount in County Fermanagh, but totals were closer to average further east.
-It was a dull month, with about half the normal amount of sunshine, and provisionally one of the dullest Februarys on record.
+The mean temperature was 1.9 °C above the 1981-2010 average, making it the mildest February since 1998 and the fourth mildest on record.
+It was drier than average across southern areas, but totals were closer to average further north.
+It was a dull month, with about half the normal amount of sunshine, and one of the dullest Februarys on record.

 1st to 10th: